-57. This last session was chaired by H.E.
+This last session was chaired by H.E.
 Mr. Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations.
-[Raj Mohabeer, IOC; Christine N. Umutoni, UN, Resident Coordinator and UNDP Resident Representative to Mauritius and Seychelles.]
-The outcome of this session resulted in the conclusion of the meeting, provided in Annex I herewith.
+The representatives of AIMS countries present and the other participants discussed and agreed on the Outcome of the AIMS Preparatory Meeting for the Midterm Review of the SAMOA Pathway which was adopted as the outcome document of the meeting.
+The outcome document is provided in Annex I.